LOADING ...

 Flat, unleavened bread, +

-Cooked in an iron over the open hearth
+in an iron skillet over the open hearth

-Then folded and dipped the soft insides of female sea urchins
+Then folded and dipped into the soft of female sea urchins

 My hostess did not eat, I ate her

-She would hear of nothing else, I was their
+She would hear of nothing else, I was guest

-And left the men to sit drinking thimbles full of
+And left the men to sit thimbles full of Arak

 Carefully poured a small bottle with a faded label